geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/4-building-the-smallest-possible-track.md

 }
 ```

-Now that we introduce a track, things become more complex, and it makes sense to adjust the evaluateMotion function.
-Previously, acceleration came from outside and was calculated using a fixed slope and gravity:
+Now that we introduce a track, things become a bit more interesting.
+The old `evaluateMotion` function worked with a fixed slope and gravity using this formula:

 $$acceleration = gravity \cdot \sin(slopeAngle)$$

-Since we are preparing for more advanced features, we remove the acceleration parameter and introduce two new ones:
+But we want to move toward real coaster geometry later, where slopes change every centimeter.
+So we replace the `acceleration` parameter and introduce two new parameters:

 - **forwardDirection**, a vector pointing forward along the track at the given distance
-- **gravity**, the usual 9.81 m/s² on Earth
+- **gravity**, the classic 9.81 m/s² thing

-We will no longer use ``gravity * Math.sin(slopeAngle)``.
-There is a better way to compute acceleration once we have a forward direction.
+We won't use `gravity * Math.sin(slopeAngle)` anymore, because once we have a forward direction, there is a cleaner way.

 > We simply define a gravity direction vector.

-Gravity points downward, toward Earth, along the negative y‑axis:
+Gravity always points downward to Earth, basically along the negative y-axis:

 $$\vec{gravityDirection} = \begin{bmatrix} 0 \\ -9.81 \end{bmatrix}$$

-Now what do we do with ``forwardDirection`` and ``gravityDirection``?
+Now what do we do with `forwardDirection` and `gravityDirection`?
-We compute their dot product:
+We take their dot product.
+That’s it.
+Really.
+That’s the whole trick:

 $$acceleration = \vec{forwardDirection} \cdot \vec{gravityDirection}$$

-This replaces:
+This one line replaces the entire downhill-slope acceleration formula thing:

-$$acceleration = gravity \cdot \sin(slopeAngle)$$
+$$acceleration = gravity * sin(slopeAngle)$$

-In code, it becomes:
+In code:

 ```js
 const acceleration = forwardDirection.dot(new Vector2(0, -gravity));